The U.S. Congress passed the Prison Rape Elimination Act (PREA) in 2003.

 Volunteers of America Residential Reentry Center views PREA as a priority for resident and staff safety and ensures that our staff are fully trained in using the current best practices in community corrections to assist in prevention of sexual abuse.
 VOARRC uses a strict policy for gender-responsive classification to ensure that each resident is assessed and housed according to the standards set forth by PREA.

-Volunteers of America Residential Reentry Center has a trained investigator on staff and investigates all allegations of sexual misconduct involving any residents, staff or anyone visiting our facilities.
+Volunteers of America Residential Reentry Center has a trained investigator on staff who investigates administrative allegations of sexual misconduct involving any residents, staff, or anyone visiting our facilities.
+Criminal allegations of sexual misconduct at the Minneapolis location are referred to the Minneapolis Police Department to investigate.
+Criminal allegations of sexual misconduct at the Roseville location are referred to the Roseville Police Department to investigate.
 Volunteers of America Residential Reentry Center's PREA Coordinator is the main point of contact for any allegations.
-Any person may make a report on the behalf of any resident.
+Any person may make a report on behalf of any resident.

 Any questions or to make a report of sexual abuse at any VOA facility please contact 651-255-4459.